 We are told that Peter wept bitterly when the cock crowed and he remembered Jesus’ prediction about his triple betrayal.
 We are told that Judas wept too.
 His remorse was profound.
 When he could not undo it, returning the silver, he despaired of forgiveness.
 He could not live with what he had done, We don’t know why Judas despaired, or why Peter did not, but because Peter held on, he became the symbolic heart of the nascent church.
 Because Judas could not hold on, he became an eternal embarrassment and a terrible shame.

 I have reflected elsewhere on the regret I feel that the Story has Judas dead and gone before Jesus rises.* Every year at Easter, my imagination feels compelled to re-write the scriptural account to save him.
-If Peter lived to experience Christ’s mercy pour out for him from the empty tomb, why not Judas too?
+If Peter lived to experience Christ’s mercy pour out for him from the empty tomb, why not Judas too, even though he died?
 Do you have any doubt that Jesus forgave him?
 Do you have any doubt that one of the fish on the fire that morning by the lake was for him?

 We let Peter off the hook, but Peter did not.
 Even after the encounter at breakfast with the risen Jesus on the beach, even after making his triple affirmation of love, Peter never forgot what he did.
-When the time of trial came for him again, his legend goes, he refused to be crucified in the same manner as the Friend he did not deserve, the Friend he had denied.
+When the time of trial came for him again, his legend goes, he refused to be crucified in the same manner as the Friend he did not deserve.
 He demanded instead that his tormentors nail him to the cross head down.
 I think the church would do better to remember Peter not as we have re-made him, a lovable bumbler, but as Peter knew himself, an unworthy betrayer of the first magnitude, on a par with Judas.

 These days, many congregations want to renew themselves.
 They ask questions about identity and purpose—who are we as a church, what is our mission, how can we be more faithful?
 Well, here is a model we might all consider to our benefit—the earliest church, which was nothing more than a few sinful, weak, mortified disciples huddled around a fire tended by Jesus, eating with him.
 A church composed of apostates, guilty of denials and betrayals and fearful flight.
 A church born not in rising to the occasion, but in running from it.
 A congregation of weakness and shame.
 A fellowship of the unforgivable.